Paul-Dempsey/pachde-hc-one/README.md

 No need to `make dep` or `git submodule update --init --recursive` for this module, because there are no dependencies other than Rack itself.

-## Contributing
+## Contributing code

-Contributions are generally welcome.
+Contributions (both code and donations) are welcome.
-I'd appreciate if you're planning to add something, please open a Discussion so we can discuss it.
+I'd appreciate if you're planning to add something, please open a Discussion  or contact me by email so we can discuss it.

 If you've found a bug, please open an issue.
 If you have a fix for the bug, then that's fantastic.
 Bug fix PRs are always welcome.